fenglisa/ACNH-Villagers-CLI/README.md

 # ACNH Villager Finder

 For Animal Crossing: New Horizons residents.
 Residents can search all New Horizons villagers based on name, personality, or species.
+This app utilizes [ACNH API](http://acnhapi.com/).

 ## Installation